 The Nominating Committee comprises Mrs Fang Ai Lian (Chairman), Dr Cheong Choong Kong, Mr Lai Teck Poh, Mr Lee Seng Wee and Professor Neo Boon Siong.
+Following the AGM in April 2012, the Committee will comprise Mrs Fang Ai Lian (Chairman), Dr Cheong Choong Kong, Mr Lee Seng Wee, Professor Neo Boon Siong and Dato' Ooi Sang Kuang, subject to the respective Director's re-appointment or re-election at the AGM, where applicable.
+A majority of the Committee, i.e. Mrs Fang Ai Lian, Professor Neo Boon Siong and Dato' Ooi Sang Kuang, will be independent Directors.

 The Committee has written terms of reference that describe the responsibilities of its members.

 The Nominating Committee plays a vital role in reinforcing the principles of transparency and meritocracy at the Bank.
 It plans for board succession and ensures that only the most competent individuals capable of contributing to the success of the organisation are appointed.
 This includes review of all nominations for the appointment, re-appointment, election or re-election of Directors of the Bank and members of the Executive Committee, Remuneration Committee, Audit Committee and Risk Management Committee of the Bank.
 The Nominating Committee is also charged with determining annually whether or not a Director is independent, capable of carrying out the relevant duties and qualified to remain in office.
-It also reviews nominations for senior management positions in the Bank, including the CEO, Deputy CEO, Chief Financial Officer and Chief Risk Officer.
+It also reviews nominations for senior management positions in the Bank, including the CEO, Chief Operating Officer, Chief Financial Officer and Chief Risk Officer.
 The Nominating Committee makes recommendations to the Board on all such appointments.